Ametek, Inc.

 slower volume would pressure earnings and force investors to rethink a 32.2x multiple on an industrial name.

-margin slip below 20%
+Margin slip below 20%

 a 21.2% net margin and 20.0% quarterly margin are doing a lot of valuation work here. pricing pressure, weaker mix, or cost inflation would show up fast.